EssentialAI/cvip/_sources/pinhole.md

 # Summary
 This chapter discusses about the pinhole camera model.
 The intrinsic and extrinsic camera paramters.
 Given a 3D world coordinates of an object, a camera performs a 3D $\rightarrow$ 2D mapping of the point onto an image plane.
 There are a total of 11 paramters for any camera to perform this perspective projection mapping.

+This chapter also explains the mathematics used to find the intrinsic and extrinsic parameters of a camera using image coordinates and world coordinates.
+Given an image of an object, and $n$ world coordinates and image coordinates, we discuss the mathematics to find the matrix $M = M_{in}\cdot M_{ex}$ that would help us map any 3D point in real world to a 2D point on image plane.

+The next chapter provides the code for the above mathematics.
+We use chessboard corners as objects and try to find the intrinsic and extrinsic parameters of a given camera.

 <!-- ### Rotation matrix explained -->